0cyn/ktool/docs/source/ktool.rst

    Initializing this class should be done with either the :python:`.from_image()` or :python:`.from_values()` class methods

+   .. py:attribute:: fullname: str

+      Original name of the Symbol as is embedded in the executable ( `_OBJC_CLASS_$_SomeClassName` )

+   .. py:attribute:: name: str

+      Name of the symbol with some typing information removed ( `_SomeClassName` )

+   .. py:attribute:: address: int

+      Address the symbol represents

+   .. py:attribute:: external: bool

+      Whether this symbol was imported.

+   .. py:attribute:: ordinal: int

+      If this symbol was imported, the index of the library it was imported from.

    .. py:classmethod:: from_image(image: Image, cmd: symtab_command, entry: NList32 or NList64 item)

       Generate a Symbol loaded from the Symbol Table.
 Any other method of loading symbols needs to use .from_values()